neondatabase/website/content/docs/introduction/roadmap.md

 * **Autoscaling visualizations**

-    Adding dynamic charts, populated with real-time data, to help you visualize how autoscaling impacts your CPU and RAM usage over time.
+    Adding dynamic charts, populated with real-time data, to help you visualize how autoscaling impacts CPU and RAM usage over time.
 The first of many features to improve observability.

 * **Better onboarding**

     Ongoing improvements to the onboarding experience are in the works.
 You can expect incremental updates in the upcoming weeks.

+* **More integrations**

+    We are adding new integrations all the time.
+We are also making ongoing improvments to the **Integrations** management page, to make it easier to add, manage, and request new integrations.

+    See [Manage Integrations](/docs/manage/integrations) for more detail.

+* **Smoother email notifications**

+   We are improving the notification flow for our recent addition of email-based authentication, which we added in [Novemember, 2023](docs/changelog/2023-11-02-console#email-authentication-support).

+* **Improved navigation in the Neon Console**

+   New breadcrumbs, page headings, and other design changes are coming to the Neon Console, to help you better navigate your project and its branches.

+* **Easier access to support from the Neon Console**

+    For Pro Tier users, we are making it easier to get access to the support form in the Neon Console, from anywhere: our website, our docs, blog posts, or anywhere you find a link to support.

-## What's up next
+## What we're working on next

 And here's a glimpse at the features we'll be taking on next:

 * **More regions**

-    Support for more regions will be released in the coming months.
+    Support for more regions will be released in the coming months. [is this actually coming?]

+* **Branching improvements**

+    We're adding more features to support making branching an integral part of your development workflow.
+This will include features in the Neon Console, but also case studies and documentation to help you make the most out of Neon's instant branching capability.
+Other planned improvements include:

+    * Showing last active branch on the **Branches** page.
+This helps make it easier for you to clean up unused branches.

 * **Improvements to Vercel integration**

     Adding support for GitHub and Bitbucket as part of the Vercel integration.

+* **Improved project sharing**

+    We're making it easier to view who owns which projects when sharing projects with others.
+We're also improving how usage limits are handled between shared projects.
+This is part of laying the groundwork for adding support for organization features in Neon.

+* **Various improvements to the Neon Console**

+    We are always improving the usability of our Neon Console.
+Some upcoming improvements include:

+    * Create branches directly from the connection window.
+    * Allow self-service deletion of your user profile from Neon.
+    * Support for switching a project to maintenance mode.

 ## A brief history of time